-Every camp is different, but especially if it’s the first time your child has been to an overnight camp, here are some basic hints and tips for packing this summer.
+Every camp is different, but especially if it’s the first time your child has been to an overnight camp, here are some essential hints and tips for packing this summer.
 You might find it useful for your day campers too!

 Please click here for our packing page with a detailed list of what every residential camper needs for their time at an Altitude camp.